packit/packit.dev/posts/project-mycorrhiza/index.md

 Before I explain what Project Mycorrhiza is and what it's about, lets talk about the Packit dashboard and why it's been getting so much love from me the past year.

-It's to no surprise that Packit is used within a lot of different projects around Fedora, which includes [Convert2RHEL](https://github.com/oamg/convert2rhel) that I'm a developer of.
+It's no surprise that Packit is used within a lot of different projects around Fedora, which includes [Convert2RHEL](https://github.com/oamg/convert2rhel) that I'm a developer of.
 But I've always felt like Packit's dashboard has missed the mark on being the go-to for getting an overview for the pipeline, results, or even the project itself.

-Since I like making websites better for my own benefit, I've spending a huge amount of my own time the past year to gradually improve the Packit dashboard to prepare it for something bigger.
+Since I like making websites better for my own benefit, I've been spending a huge amount of my own time the past year to gradually improve the Packit dashboard to prepare it for something bigger.
 Which is where Project Mycorrhiza comes in.